MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ## Known issues

 -   Deploying multiple Kubernetes services in parallel inside a single cluster may lead to an error in the basic load balancer configuration.
 We recommend deploying one service at the time.
--   Since the aks-engine tool is a share source code repository across Azure and Azure Stack Hub.
-Examining the many release notes and Pull Requests will lead you to believe that the tool supports other versions of Kubernetes and OS platform beyond the listed above, ignore them and use the version table above as the official guide for this update.
+-   Because the aks-engine is in a source code repository that is shared by Azure and Azure Stack Hub, the many release notes and pull requests might wrongly lead you to believe the tool supports Kubernetes and OS platform versions other than those listed in the preceding table.
+Use that table only as your guide to this update.
-- AKS Engine v0.67.0 uses the wrong Windows Image when deploying Windows clusters, users should use v0.70.0 to solve this issue.
+- AKS Engine v0.67.0 uses the wrong Windows image when deploying Windows clusters.
+To resolve this issue, users should use v0.70.0.

 ## Reference